 Baloxavir marboxil [UK only]: Baloxavir marboxil is a cap-dependent endonuclease (CEN) inhibitor.
 CEN is an influenza virus-specific enzyme in the polymerase acidic subunit of the viral RNA polymerase complex.
 Through its action on CEN, baloxavir inhibits the transcription of influenza virus genomes resulting in inhibition of influenza A and B virus replication.
 It is approved in the USA, Japan, Australia, Europe, and the United Kingdom for the treatment of uncomplicated influenza and for post-exposure prophylaxis in individuals aged 12 years and older.
 Baloxavir is given in 2 oral doses (on day 1 and day 4) and is well tolerated, with allergic reactions being the only reported adverse reactions.

 Baloxavir is not approved for the treatment of complicated influenza.
 A phase III placebo-controlled trial of baloxavir in adults hospitalised with severe influenza (Flagstone NCT03684044) did not find a significant reduction in the primary endpoint of time to clinical improvement (personal communication, Roche).
 However, time to clinical improvement, time to clinical response, influenza related complications, mortality, and time to cessation of viral shedding were all in favour of baloxavir.
 Fewer adverse events were observed in the baloxavir arm than in the standard of care arm.
-The Flagstone trial was small, comparing 214 subjects who received baloxavir with 125 who received usual care alone, and a larger study is need to determine whether baloxavir has modest but clinically relevant benefit in patients hospitliased with influenza.
+The Flagstone trial was small, comparing 214 subjects who received baloxavir with 125 who received usual care alone, and a larger study is need to determine whether baloxavir has modest but clinically relevant benefit in patients hospitalised with influenza.

 Oseltamivir [UK only]: